 Complete an application for funding by Requesting an Experience.

 Remember that your application is not complete until you have uploaded all four required documents (essay, resume, budget, and funding agreement) into the attachments section found on the left-hand side of your Handshake Experience.
 Students submitting an application for a self-directed project must also upload a letter of reference from the advisor or mentor who will advise you before and during your project.
 Do you upload zip files.
-Please note that you must upload your resume to the attachments section even if it is already in the documents section of Handshake.
+Please note that you must upload your approved resume to the attachments section even if it is already in the documents section of Handshake.
 You must complete your application all in one sitting.
 Applications that have been submitted without the required documents will be declined.

 All communications will be done through Handshake emails so students must check email, clutter, SPAM and junk email folders daily and ensure that you have your Handshake notifications turned on.
 Failure to respond to email will result in application being declined.

-If you are awarded funding and have entered your direct deposit information correctly and completed all steps outlined in your award letter by the deadlines, you can expect your money in your account by approximately June 5.
+If you are awarded funding and have entered your direct deposit information correctly and completed all steps outlined in your award letter by the deadlines, you can expect your money in your account by approximately June 7.
 Students who have not entered their direct deposit information correctly will have checks mailed to them.
-Since you will not receive your money until June, be sure to make your summer plans accordingly; you may need to arrange to start your internship later to accommodate the payment schedule.
+Since you will not receive your money until early June, be sure to make your summer plans accordingly; you may need to arrange to start your internship later to accommodate the payment schedule.

 Please note that international students may have taxes withheld ahead of time so the amount of the grant you receive may be less than stated in your award letter.